 From this poorly written information we can conclude the following:

 - Testimonial pictures are not real.

 - The earning potential mentioned on the website is unlikely.

 - Images are mostly fake.

 - People have been paid to give testimonials.

-That my friends should PROVE to you that this product is definitely not as good as it might seem.
+That should prove to you that this product is definitely not what it might seem from the outset.

-If you’ve been unfortunate enough to have tried Online Income Now, leave us a comment below and share your experiences with our visitors.
+If you’ve tried Online Income Now, leave us a comment below and share your experiences with our visitors.